Sleepless (comics): Reception

-Sleepless received mostly positive reviews upon release and throughout its run.
-It appeared on numerous critics' "Best of 2018" lists and was frequently described as one of the best fantasy comics.
+Sleepless received largely positive reviews upon release and throughout its run.
+Although some plot elements were criticized for being cliché, most critics praised Poppy's memorable characterization and del Duca's distinctive art.
+Reviews were split on the effectiveness of the story's narrative pace and the handling of expository dialogue.
+The series appeared on numerous critics' "Best of 2018" lists and was frequently described as one of the best fantasy comics.
 Poppy was singled out as one of the most memorable female protagonists of 2018 by Barnes & Noble.

 The first issue began in medias res with three nearly silent pages with much subtle foreshadowing.
 ComicBook.com called it "ideal" and credited the narrative pace for its success.
 The story's structure was compared to a Shakespearean drama by Adventures in Poor Taste.
 The amount of exposition divided critics, with Comics Beat believing it was well-handled while Bleeding Cool thought there was too much.
 The issue lacked a cliffhanger or unexpected twist, which led Comic Book Resources to conclude the story might read better in longer installments.

 Poppy's depiction was praised throughout the series for being memorable, compelling, and relatable.
 The romance between her and Cyrenic was well executed according to Comics Beat, but Bleeding Cool compared it to Jane Austen novels and called it "common and dull".
 In a later review, Comic Bastards acknowledged the cliché elements, but argued the world the team has built was fascinating enough to overcome that weakness.

 Later elements of the story were contrasted with other modern comic series.
 Multiversity Comics took special note of how effective the narrative ellipsis between issues six and seven was, which is a plot device infrequently used successfully in comic books.
 Both Comics Beat and ComicBook.com appreciated the self-contained nature of the story in an industry where most stories are continuing, interconnected, or both.

 Many critics applauded del Duca's artwork.
 Black Nerd Problems said the art is what set the comic apart from others, and Comic Bastards said the art had a fairy tale quality perfectly suited to the story.
 The character's costumes were called "beautiful" and "ornate", and del Duca's linework was described as "intricate".
 Many important story elements are nonverbal, and Comic Bastards felt del Duca's layouts did an excellent job of guiding a reader's eye to prevent those points from being overlooked.
 Bleeding Cool agreed with this sentiment, adding that illustrating emotion appears to be del Duca's specialty.
 Reviewers disagreed on how best to describe the style, with some comparing it to paintings while others compared it to Art Nouveau or woodblock prints.
 Adventures in Poor Taste thought Sallah's colors were too dull, but Multiversity Comics felt they were "exotic" and Comic Bastards thought they complemented the artwork well.